 We deliver scalable and robust GMP-compliant processes for viral vectors.

-The different upstream scales are matched with appropriately scaled downstream equipment for clarification, concentration, chromatography and filtration.
+The different upstream process formats and scales are matched with appropriately scaled downstream equipment for clarification, concentration, chromatography and filtration.
 For the purification of viral vectors, we offer clarification by depth filtration with a variety of different filters including filters that combine particle purification and impurity removal.
 Removal of nucleic acids is often required for viral vector products and can be achieved by techniques such as enzymatic digestion or fractional precipitation.
 Prior to purification, concentration and buffer exchange by tangential flow filtration can be performed using hollow fibers or flat screens.
 This is dependent on the physical properties of the target vector and the requirements of the final product.

 Purification is normally achieved using several chromatography steps.
 The type of chromatography used is dependent on the vector properties.
 Ion-exchange or hydrophobic interaction differences are often exploited for purification, while size-based group separation or tangential flow filtration, be it hollow fibers or flat screens, can be used for polishing and formulation.
 Depending on the size of the viral product, a sterile filtration can be performed.
 For larger viruses for which this approach is not possible, we have extensive experience in validated aseptic manufacturing processes.
 For analysis of the product, we offer a variety of product specific assays and assay development services, such as TCID50, PFA, FFA, ELISA, (q)PCR and HPLC-based methods.